 For the year ended December 31, 2018, net income available to common stockholders was \$63.8 million increasing \$7.7 million, or 13.72%, from the year ended December 31, 2017.
 Basic and diluted earnings per share increased to \$3.54 for 2018, compared to \$3.10 for 2017.
 Our return on average assets of 1.96% for 2018 was up significantly from 1.69% for 2017 while our return on average stockholders' equity was 19.32% for 2018, which also increased significantly compared to 16.58% for 2017.
 2018 results improved primarily due to improved net interest and margins from an increase in asset yields that exceeded the increase in our cost of interest-bearing liabilities.
 Our provision for 2018 was unfavorable to the 2017 provision.
 A decrease in noninterest income was more than offset by a larger decrease in noninterest expense primarily due to a reduction in branch operating expense.
 2017 also included significant one-time expenses discussed below that materially increased noninterest expense in that period.
-The increase in return on average assets and return on average stockholders' equity year over year were enhanced by decreases in average assets and average stockholders' equity for the two periods.
+The increase in return on average assets and return on average stockholders' equity for the two periods.